-Periodically check that the fasteners are tight.
-Tighten if necessary

-Keep the awning fabric clean.
-For detailed cleaning information, refer to the manufacti arer's ow ner in formation on.
+- □ Periodically check that the fasteners are tight.
+Tighten if necessary. - ☐ Keep the awning fabric clean.
+For detailed cleaning information, refer to the manufacturer's owner information.

-Your ecreation vehicle may include one or more of the following options: [ ] switches to operate the awnings are typically found in the control panel above the the door or if your RV has a touchscreen, the awning controls may be located there. ic Patio Awning with Remote Control NOTE: Most electric awnings requires connection to a 120-volt power source.
+NOTE: Most electric awnings requires connection to a 120-volt power source.
 Make sure you have sufficient power available before operating your awning (refer to Electrical Systems , Calculating electrical load).
-C. D. (1) CC D. tion Detector (if so equipped) patio awnings are equipped with a motion detector.
-If the patio awning experience ces e or excessive movement, it will automatically retract to the travel mode position.
-For do tailed safety and operating information, refer to the manufacturer's user guide.
-CD a Awnings (if so equipped) - refer to the manufacturer's owner manual located of USB flash drive included in your warranty packet.
-This manual includes troubing, service and repair information.
-Pov VER AWNINGS (IF SO EQUIPPED) Your ecreation vehicle may be equipped with a power awning.
-Refer to the manufacture I for additional safety and operating information. er's ▲ WARNING □ Awnings must be closed (and secured) while the RV is in transit. □ Keep clear of arm assemblies while opening, adjusting or closing the awning.
-Failure to obey this caution could result in injury and/or property damage. ☐ Always operate the awning according to the instructions.
-Periodically check that the fasteners are tight (tighten if necessary). ☐ Keep the awning fabric and arms clean.
-A A CAUTION □ The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
+Some extrem For de Girare CD an pation Detector (if so equipped) pation awnings are equipped with a motion detector.
+If the patio awning experience me or excessive movement, it will automatically retract to the travel mode position. etailed safety and operating information, refer to the manufacturer's user guide.
+In d Awnings (if so equipped) - refer to the manufacturer's owner manual located on the dust of the distribution of the distribution of the distribution of the distribution. a Your r VER AWNINGS (IF SO EQUIPPED) recreation vehicle may be equipped with a power awning.
+Refer to the manufacturer all for additional safety and operating information. 's A WARNING □ Awnings must be closed (and secured) while the RV is in transit. □ Keep clear of arm assemblies while opening, adjusting or closing the awning.
+Failure to obey this caution could result in injury and/or property damage. □ Always operate the awning according to the instructions. □ Periodically check that the fasteners are tight (tighten if necessary). □ Keep the awning fabric and arms clean. ▲ CAUTION □ The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
 If wind or extended periods of rain are expected, retract the awning. □ It is recommended that if leaving the recreation vehicle unattended for a length of time you should retract the awning to avoid unexpected weather conditions.